voyagermesh/voyager/docs/user-guide/README.md

 Voyager can run HAProxy in 2 different modes. `cloude-provider` and `cluster-name` flags should be set appropriately depending on the mode.
 These modes are:

-- DaemonSet: In this mode, HAProxy is run as DaemonSet using nodeSelector and hostNetwork:true.
+- HostPort: In this mode, HAProxy is run as DaemonSet using nodeSelector and hostNetwork:true.
 As a result, HAProxy's IP will be same as the IP address for nodes where it is running.
 This is supported on any cloud provider (known or unknown to Kubernetes).
-Voyager will open firewall, if a `cloud-provider` is one of `aws`, `gce` or `azure`.
-If cloud provider is unknown (say, running on DigitalOcean), users are required to configure firewall as needed. `--cluster-name` is not used in this mode.
+Voyager will open firewall, if a `cloud-provider` is one of `aws`, `gce`, `gke` or `azure`.
+If cloud provider is unknown (say, running on DigitalOcean), users are required to configure firewall as needed.
+`--cluster-name` is not used in this mode.
+This mode used to be called `Daemon`.
+We recommend using `HostPort` for new setups.

-- Loadbalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
+- LoadBalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
 This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` and `--cluster-name` is required to properly setup this loadbalancer.
 This mode supports reserved ip on GCE.

 You can choose the mode in your Ingress YAML using label: [ingress.appscode.com/type](/docs/user-guide/component/ingress#configurations-options)